teresakae/LiteraTulip/README.md

-# 📚 Literatulip - Node.js Book Ordering Web App 🌷
+# 📚 LiteraTulip - Node.js Book Ordering Web App 🌷
 A simple and efficient web application built with Node.js, Express, and MongoDB that allows users to browse, order, and manage books online.

 ## 🚀 Features